St. Catherine University: Expansion to Minneapolis

 The St. Paul campus is the location for most day, evening/weekend, and graduate program classes, with 110 wooded acres in the Highland Park neighborhood, a central location between the Twin Cities' downtowns.

-St. Kate's coeducational Minneapolis campus in the Riverside neighborhood offers associate degree and certificate programs in numerous healthcare fields.
-In 1887, the Sisters of St. Joseph responded to a need for trained nurses in the region founding the St. Mary's School of Nursing at St. Mary's Hospital in Minneapolis.
+St. Kate's coeducational Minneapolis campus in the Riverside neighborhood offered associate degree and certificate programs in numerous healthcare fields.
+In 1887, the Sisters of St. Joseph responded to a need for trained nurses in the region founding the "St. Mary's School of Nursing" at St. Mary's Hospital in Minneapolis.
 Student nurses in the three year Registered Nurse program lived in a dormitory at the hospital while studying first year academics at the College of St. Catherine.
-In 1964, the hospital program was expanded and opened under the title St. Mary's Junior College.
+In 1964, the hospital program was expanded and opened under the title "St. Mary's Junior College".
 St. Mary's offered associate degrees in healthcare, including the first occupational therapy assistant program and the first physical therapist assistant program in the United States.
 St. Kate's acquired St. Mary's Junior College in 1985.
 In 1987, Fairview Hospital combined with St. Mary's Hospital to become Riverside Medical Center.
 In 2019, St. Catherine University sold the Minneapolis campus and moved all Minneapolis campus programs and staff to the St. Paul campus the following year.